Think Safety First

 There are various ways to save money if you want to ride the rides.
 The Fair offers several promotions.
 Click here.

 Check out the location of the Farmers’ Market on the map and stop by at the end of your visit and buy fresh produce to bring home.
-They will hold purchases for you for end of visit pick up.
+They will hold purchases for you for end of visit pick-up.

 All events take place rain or shine.
-In case of lightening or heavy rain, the carnival rides and outdoor entertainment will pause till the storm passes.
+In case of lightning or heavy rain, the carnival rides and outdoor entertainment will pause till the storm passes.
 The Fair has permanent buildings and tents, so inclement weather will not interfere with your fair-going.
 No refunds will be given on account of weather.

 There are People Mover shuttles to get fairgoers back to their cars.

 Where’s my car?

 Always note which gate you entered so you can find your car.
 A good place to rendezvous in The Fairgrounds is the main information booth on Main Street.